MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/msi-deployment.md

 ### Disable auto launch for the MSI installer

 You can disable auto launch for the MSI installer by using the **OPTIONS="noAutoStart=true"** parameter as follows.
-You can also set the **ALLUSERS=1** parameter to specify a per-machine installation.

 For the 32-bit version